oslabs-beta/Podz/README.md

 > minikube start --extra-config apiserver.cors-allowed-origins=["http://*”]

 What this command does is start up minikube and prevent CORS blocking the connection between the Kubernetes API Server and the Podz website.
-Next, run the kubectl command:

-> kubectl proxy --port=4321

-What this command does is proxy the Kubernetes API Server on the specified port, which is required for Podz to function.

-We recommend and use the port 4321 by default, however, the port number can be changed to any desired port so long as the websites corresponding port match.

 ### Using Standalone Kubernetes

 For standalone Kubernetes, first disable CORS blocking of [http://] requests in the Kuberenetes API Server's configuration.
 Next, run the command:

-> kubectl proxy --port=4321
+> kubectl proxy --port=&lt;number&gt;

-As stated above, 4321 is the Podz default.
 This can be any port of your choice, so long as you change the Podz website’s port to match it.

 ## Examples

-Example tutorial
+In the `test-project` folder, you can use those project examples to store in your containers.
+Next, `cd` to the test project folder and run the command:

+> docker-compose build

+Now, you have 3 containers up and running!

 ## Roadmap

-- [ ] Adding functionality for Kubernetes clusters that are not using Minikube.
+- Converting to TypeScript
+- Testings for frontend

 ## Contributions